Some random thoughts on the Ma-Wang disaster for the KMT. Frozen Garlic wrote....

 Another issue here is Wang's request for a public lottery for the judge selection.
 That's pretty much an admission that he strongly suspects the computer system is rigged.

 2016 now looms.
 Wang will be 75 and too old to be a candidate.
 Wu Den-yi, the Vice President, is not a congenial figure.
-Hau Long-bin, the mayor of Taipei, struggled to get elected in a city where they'd vote for the dead, rotting carcass of a dog on a stick if it were the KMT candidate.
+Hau Long-bin, the mayor of Taipei, got elected in a city where they'd vote for the dead, rotting carcass of a dog on a stick if it were the KMT candidate.

 What's interesting is what this case may be saying about the chances of Eric Chu, the younger rising star of the KMT, and Jiang Yi-huah, the current premier.
 The media started mentioning that Jiang might be a dark horse candidate for 2016 a while back.
 Chu is half-Taiwanese while Jiang's parents are mainlanders from Fujian.
 For Deep Blue ideologues like Ma who regard the ROC as "theirs", Taiwanese are inferiors and outsiders.
 If there really is an ethnic element to this assault on Wang by Ma, it may strengthen Jiang's position among the KMT's mainlander elites as a potential 2016 candidate, who have marginalized powerful Taiwanese like Wu Po-hsiung and Wang Jin-pyng.
 More practically, Jiang is close to Ma and Ma may further view him as one way Ma can rule Taiwan from beyond the political grave of 2016, if Ma can retain his grip on the KMT.
 Of course, this is a chain of speculations.
 I need to find a less potent brand of alcohol....